-This group's main research aspects are computing-intense searches for and studies of pulsars – rapidly spinning neutron stars – through gamma-rays and gravitational waves.
-A particularly exciting focus is on extending searches to parameter spaces that in fact have been inaccessible before on computational grounds.
-Achieving this requires the development of efficient data analysis methodologies and the exploitation of powerful computing resources.
+This group's main research aspects are computing-intense searches for and studies of pulsars – rapidly spinning neutron stars – through gamma rays and radio waves in previously inaccessible parameter spaces using efficient data analysis and powerful computing resources.

 Pulsars are some of the most extreme objects in our Universe and important key probes for a wide range of fundamental physics.
 Yet many aspects are still poorly understood after decades of observations.

 We extend neutron star searches to parameter spaces that have been inaccessible before on computational grounds.
 This requires the development of efficient data analysis methods and the exploitation of powerful computing resources, such as the Einstein@Home volunteer computing project.
 We adapt and improve methods from gravitational-wave searches for our gamma-ray and radio searches.
 We also study our discoveries at multiple wavelengths and messengers.

 Pulsars have been primarily observed at radio wavelengths.
 Now gamma-ray observations with NASA’s Fermi Large Area Telescope (LAT) provide complementary windows of unprecedented opportunities to discover and study new pulsars.
 Thanks to the LAT, neutron stars can now be detected via their periodic gamma-ray pulsations alone.
 Many of them are invisible in the radio band.
 Surveying the gamma-ray sky, the LAT cataloged several hundred unidentified sources, among which many are thought to be pulsars.